Experience You Can Trust. Results You Deserve.

 How Long Do You Have To File Probate After Death In Maryland?

 In Maryland, the probate process must begin within six months of the deceased person’s passing.
 The petition to open probate is filed with the Register of Wills in the county where the deceased person resided.
-Starting the legal process within this timeframe helps ensure the estate can be properly administered, avoiding unnecessary delays or legal complications.
+Starting the legal process within this time frame helps ensure the estate can be properly administered, avoiding unnecessary delays or legal complications.

 The probate process involves several steps, including: